 And since, compared to violins, people are less easily calibrated, nor hardly well played, in Stéphane’s hands, they are less likeable, even unlovable.
 For Stéphane, a romantic bond is bondage.
 In his mind, he can hardly love, and need not be loved.
 At the very same moment that Camille reveals to him, “It was you I played for,” he dodges a car that nearly crushes into them; “He must be drunk,” Stéphane spits out, and likely feels the same about Camille, whom he will soon discard for giving herself to him.

-I want you,” she tells Stéphane, “You want it, too...
+“I want you,” she tells Stéphane, “You want it, too...
 I’m here for you.
 Look at me.
 You can’t go on living like that.
 You must see that you’re changing.”
 But he doesn’t – see, or change, or both – and makes his rejection of her more bluntly honest: “I’d decided to seduce you, without loving you... probably to get at Maxime.”
 Camille protests in disbelief, “One doesn’t decide these things.”
 But some people do, and Stéphane explains, “You don’t understand, Camille.
-You talk of feelings which don’t exist, to which I have no access.
+You talk of feelings that don’t exist, to which I have no access.
 I don’t love you.”
 Camille wants something she can never have.

 While Stéphane is the paragon of No Entry, he allows moderate access for two friends: Hélène, for occasional fun, and Lachaume, onto death.
 Stéphane describes Hélène as “Someone I appreciate.
 We get on well.”
-And she knows him well, well enough to fondly rebuke him for falsely downplaying his “power of attraction,” and leading Camille on; “Playing dead just makes it worse for her.”
-But in a way playing dead is Stéphane’s truest self.
+And she knows him well, well enough to fondly rebuke him for falsely downplaying his “power of attraction” and leading Camille on; “Playing dead just makes it worse for her.”
+But in a way, playing dead is Stéphane’s truest self.

 Lachaume, Stéphane’s mentor, is his first stop after that last conversation with Camille.
 Stéphane watches the ailing Lachaume from afar as he quarrels with his wife, confirming Stéphane’s belief about the uselessness of romance, not staying long enough to realize that however broken, it’s a caring bond.
 Stéphane will later prove his usefulness as he obliges Lachaume’s wish to die, and meticulously handle, as he always does, the lethal dose.